Sensitivity To Light And Your Vision

 - The thalamus filters all visual information that enters the brain.
 If the brain isn’t sending enough oxygen to the thalamus, which can occur after a traumatic brain injury (TBI), the thalamus may not perform efficiently, causing the brain to be overwhelmed by an influx of visual stimuli — such as bright light.

 - The autonomic nervous system (ANS) regulates things like breathing, heartbeat, blood pressure, and more.
 If the ANS becomes dysregulated, it can cause the pupils to overly dilate, letting in too much light for the visual system to process.

 - A malfunctioning vestibular system can also cause photophobia.
 This system consists of the inner ear, eyes, and sensory detectors in our limbs to regulate balance and motion.
 If there is a discrepancy between either of those areas, the brain may compensate by increasing sensitivity in one of the areas — such as the eyes.

 - The superior colliculus in the midbrain manages visual mapping as well as coordination with other senses.
 An imbalance in this area can cause vision and other senses to become hypersensitized.

 A functional visual evaluation with Dr. Charles Shidlofsky will determine if a problem with the visual system is causing or contributing to your photophobia.

 If visual dysfunction is detected, we may recommend a personalized neuro-optometric rehabilitation program to treat the underlying cause of your symptoms.
 This specialized form of therapy involves the use of various filters and prisms, as well as visual exercises to strengthen the eye-brain connection.

-If you or a loved one suffers from photophobia, call The Vision Therapy Center at Neuro-Vision Associates of North Texas to schedule a functional visual evaluation and start your journey towards healing.
+If you or a loved one suffers from photophobia, call The Neuro-Optometry Center at Neuro-Vision Associates of North Texas to schedule a functional visual evaluation and start your journey towards healing.